Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 OC Tanner does employee engagement through recognition and appreciation awards.
 Before I uncover some warts, let me just say we do appreciation well.
-In fact, we created the field when Obert Tanner went off to Berkeley in the 1930's and earned a Ph.D. in the philosophy of appreciating people.
-We're not only the largest company of our kind in the world, with offices from Singapore to Brazil to 35km away from here in Essex.
-27 of our customers are on the Fortune 100 Best Places to Work list, and we are too.
+In fact, we created the field when Obert C. Tanner went off to Berkeley in the 1930's and earned a Ph.D. in the philosophy of appreciating people.
+We are the largest company of our kind, with offices all over the world - including right down the road from here in Essex.
+28 of the companies on the Fortune 100 Best Places To Work list use our software.
+We're one of them - we're on the list of best places to work too.

 [ slide: